LuceleneL/Portparser.v2/README.md

 ## File Structure
 The files are stored in the following directories:
-- `Portparser_v2_model` - the proposed model to be used with Latin Pipe (incomplete as of now, but downloadable [here](https://drive.google.com/file/d/1fus6fz3XTUZIVXM58T-ygemCbuFzQnqf/view?usp=sharing);
+- `Portparser_v2_model` - the proposed model to be used with Latin Pipe (incomplete as of now, but downloadable in full [here](https://drive.google.com/file/d/1fus6fz3XTUZIVXM58T-ygemCbuFzQnqf/view?usp=sharing));
 - `myFile.conllu` - an example of input (a CoNLL-U file with five sentences in Portuguese).

 # Acknowledgments